gscarabeli/Cardapio_Responsivo/README.md

 # cardapio_responsivo

-An responsive menu app to restaurants
+An responsive menu app for restaurants

 ## Getting Started